 For a more detailed description of the Ph.D. program, contact the School of Journalism and Mass Communication.

-The School of Journalism and Mass Communication and the College of Law offer a joint Juris Doctor/Doctor of Philosophy in mass communications.
-The joint degree program allows students to count a limited amount of credit toward both degrees.
+The School of Journalism and Mass Communication and the College of Law offer a combined Juris Doctor/Doctor of Philosophy in mass communications.
+The combined degree program allows students to count a limited amount of credit toward both degrees.
 Separate application to each degree program is required.
-Applicants must be admitted to both programs before they may be admitted to the joint degree program.
+Applicants must be admitted to both programs before they may be admitted to the combined degree program.
 Admission for the Ph.D. program in mass communications is for fall entry.

 For information about the J.D., see the Juris Doctor (College of Law) section of the Catalog.